shinydevelopment/ShinyDevelopment-Holding/_posts/2013-02-20-status-magic-17-translucent-bars-and-custom-carriers.markdown

 <img class="right" src="http://shinydev.s3.amazonaws.com/blog-files/status-magic-carrier-text-options.png" alt="Status Magic Custom Carrier Text Settings">

-The second feature we added with this release was support for custom carrier text.
-This was something that people had been asking for since the very first release of the app but was something I had always resisted as Apple recommend not including carrier text on App Store screenshots in their <a href="https://developer.apple.com/appstore/AppStoreMarketingGuidelines.pdf">App Store Marketing Guidelines</a>.
+The second feature we have added to this release is support for custom carrier text.
+This is something that people have been asking for since the very first release of the app but was something I had always resisted as Apple recommend not including carrier text on App Store screenshots in their <a href="https://developer.apple.com/appstore/AppStoreMarketingGuidelines.pdf">App Store Marketing Guidelines</a>.

-But, it turned out that people were using Status Magic for more than just App Store screenshots.
-Journalists and book authors were using it to prepare screenshots for books/posts they were writing.
-People also wanted to use it to stamp some identity on screenshots that were being linked around the web.
-People using the app for things like this naturally don't need to pay much attention to Apple's App Store marketing guildelines and wanted this feature.
+But, it turns out that people are using Status Magic for more than just App Store screenshots.
+Journalists and book authors are using it to prepare screenshots for books/posts they were writing.
+Others also want to use it to stamp some identity on screenshots that were being linked around the web.
+People using the app for things like this naturally don't need to pay much attention to Apple's App Store marketing guidelines and wanted this feature.

 After <a href="https://gist.github.com/daveverwer/4270117">taking the advice of the internet</a> we decided that it was better to allow the custom carrier text to be added but also to include guidance around when it is appropriate to use custom carrier text.